-20 See Cal.
+21 See Cal.
 Govt.
 Code § 12926(q).

-Violence, or Stalking as set forth in this Executive Order.
+DD.
+Remedies means actions taken to correct allegations and/or reported violations of Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking as set forth in this Executive Order.
 Remedies can include Discipline or other corrective action.